therealtiantian/therealtiantian.github.io/_posts/2025-10-02-Parasitic-Chandelier.md

 subtitle:
 tags: [poem]
 ---
-WThe slime uneasiness sucks on the corner of the celling, Where flakes fall.
+The slime uneasiness sucks on the corner of the celling,\n Where flakes fall.
 It wins over gravity, hedged by reality, granted permission by a nasty ego,